pixincreate/EnSecacy/README.md

 - Total Code Revamp.
 - Removed removal of necessary apps like MiMessaging, Chrome etc.,
 - Removed Refresh rate config(Felt like it's a gimmik).
-- Made the restricted-- Pressing commands other than y or n will result in Error that forces you to start over.
+- Pressing commands other than y or n will result in Error that forces you to start over.
 - Added App re-installer incase you find something wrong(which it will not).
 - Debloating process will go of 2 types- with user data and without.
 - Much more in the EnSecacy itself, check it out!